What is typosquatting?

 Is typosquatting common?

-Interestingly, while the site has now been taken down and similar forms blacklisted, Google has agreed that Goggle is not a misspelling of their name legally, as it is a word in and of itself.
+Interestingly, while the site has been taken down and similar forms blacklisted, Google acknowledged that ‘Goggle’ is legally not a misspelling of their name, as it is a valid word.

 What other forms does typosquatting take?